ThomasTerp/jc3mp-inventory/README.md

 This is made with TypeScript, so don't edit the .js files, edit the .ts files and compile.

 ## Demo
-I got a browser version of my inventory if you want to try it: http://thomasterp.com/justcause3inventory/
+I got a browser version of my inventory if you want to try it (please use Chrome browser): http://thomasterp.com/justcause3inventory/
 Controls are `I` to open inventory, `O` to open admin menu.
 While dragging items you can use arrows keys to rotate and flip them.
 To drag multiple items at once you can do a box drag select (like when selecting files in windows), or ctrl click them.
 Controls might be changed in the future.